melles1991/usecuewebsite/_posts/2018-02-25-the-need-for-speed-on-the-web.md

 This is not a post about a web-version of the popular racing game title '[Need for Speed](https://en.wikipedia.org/wiki/Need_for_Speed)' by EA.
 I love that game and I have wasted too many hours racing through dark cities and endless highways, followed by a squadron of police cars.
 This article is about something else: The speed of the internet and specifically the speed at which your website loads.

 Equally exciting, but far more important, as website speed is a big success factor.
-More than 20 years after Neilson Norman Group posted an article with [a similar title](https://www.nngroup.com/articles/the-need-for-speed/) as this one, this is still relevant.
+More than 20 years after Neilson Norman Group posted an article with [a similar title](https://www.nngroup.com/articles/the-need-for-speed/), this is still relevant.
 Allow me to explain why.

 ## Impatient visitors